dome9/cloud-bots-azure/README.md

 If you are deploying CloudBots on several Azure subscriptions, repeat step 4 (Assign Roles), above, for each subscription.

-# Setup your Dome9 account
+# Setup your CloudGuard account

-On Dome9 you must add remediation tags to rules in a compliance ruleset.
+On CloudGuard you must add remediation tags to rules in a compliance ruleset.

 ## Configure the rules

-Follow these steps in your Dome9 account to tag the compliance rules & rulesets to use bots as a remediation step.
+Follow these steps in your CloudGuard account to tag the compliance rules & rulesets to use bots as a remediation step.

-1. In the Dome9 web app, navigate to the Rulesets page in the Compliance & Governance menu.
+1. In the CloudGuard web app, navigate to the Rulesets page in the Compliance & Governance menu.

 2. Select or create a ruleset that will be used for the cloudbots.